BOARD OF DIRECTORS

 Owner of Salish Solutions

-Her experience with program development along with my education and training in research and evaluation methodologies prepared her to contribute to LCDFI’s journey toward achieving their mission of improved prosperity and well-being of Native families.
+Her experience with program development along with education and training in research and evaluation methodologies prepared her to contribute to LCDFI’s journey toward achieving their mission of improved prosperity and well-being of Native families.

 As a new entrepreneur focused on developing expertise, while building her own business as a consultant for program development and training, she brings a personal understanding of the challenges faced when trying to create a firm foundation for a resilient small business structure.
-This experience has been alleviated by drawing on her values of hard work, endurance, and honoring relationships.
+This experience has been elevated by drawing on her values of hard work, endurance, and honoring relationships.
 Being accountable and responsible to the people and the communities the business serves has contributed to establishing a firm footing for her business secured by confidence in her capabilities.

 Her years of experience with the Lummi Indian Business Council and the Northwest Indian College establishes her ability to contribute to the LCDFI team, develop relationships, and facilitate strategies that support goal attainment.
 She is exceptionally skilled with data analysis, outcome measurements, and understands our community’s cultural strengths as well as our need for education to inform our options for self-determined economic growth.

-She is committed to educating myself about responsible fiscal management for small business and in the area of investments.
+She is committed to educating herself about responsible fiscal management for small business and in the area of investments.
 It is important to her to utilize her knowledge to serve our Lummi community.
 These personal goals will contribute to LCDFI’s dedication to ensuring a prosperous future for this and our next generations.

 Nome Eskimo Community, Enrolled Tribal Member